neo4j/docker-neo4j/DEVELOPMENT.md

 ### If building an image from your local Neo4j repository

-This isn't recommended since you will need to package your Neo4j tar with the browser so that neo4j will be responsive on 7474 and 7687.
+> [!WARNING]
+> Doing this means the browser won't be included in your image, and the container will not be responsive on port 7474.
+> The bolt port 7687 should still work.

 1. Clone the Neo4j github repository and checkout the branch you want.
 3. Run `mvn install` plus whatever maven build flags you like.
 This should install the latest neo4j jars into the maven cache.